OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 Never do anything you do not understand.
 Always check which token you approve, transaction you sign, assets you send, etc - be extremely accurate while making any financial operation.
 Keep in mind that one of possible attack vectors is to put you in a situation that will encourage you to do smth (login or anything like that).

+> Tip: Don't use Tails OS if you want to achieve anonymity on the network, choose Whonix OS together with Qubes OS or Whonix OS together with free and secure Linux and virtualization through KVM/Qemu!

-You can install Comodo or MalwareBytes antivirus but it won't help you if you do not understand them.
+> You can install Comodo or MalwareBytes antivirus but it won't help you if you do not understand them.
 Keep up your basic set of defending tools up to date.

-**Tip:**

 For ultra-secure comunications, run WhonixOS and [use Jabber (Adium, Psi+ or Xabber or ChatSecure) over Tor with OTR plug-in.](https://www.darknetstats.com/tutorial-xmpp-jabber-otr-over-tor) Or Matrix… Or, at least, configure telegram correctly…

 - [Digital Communications Protocols](https://docs.google.com/spreadsheets/d/1-UlA4-tslROBDS9IqHalWVztqZo7uxlCeKPQ-8uoFOU/edit#gid=0)
 - [OTR versus OMEMO](https://forums.whonix.org/t/otr-versus-omemo/14063)